Astrydax/SWEotE-Discord-Dice-Roller/README.md

   - !crit -X
   - !crit - X

-- !shipcrit   (Rolls a d100 with optional modifier and displays result of the ship critical hit.)
+- !shipcrit   rolls a d100 with optional modifier and displays result of the ship critical hit.

   EXAMPLES
   - !shipcrit +X